starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/cli.rst

 *   ``l1_to_l2_consumed_message`` -- The consumed message, in case the transaction was sent from L1.
 *   ``execution_resources`` -- Resources consumed by the transaction execution.

+.. _get_code:

 get_code
 --------

 Once the ``deploy`` transaction is accepted on-chain, you will be able to see the code of the contract you have just deployed.
-The output consists of a list of bytecodes, rather than the source code.
+The output consists of a list of bytecodes rather than the source code.
 This is because the StarkNet network gets the contract after compilation.

 To get the contract at a specific address, run the following command: